-The 2022 Mental Health Services Conference will bring psychiatrists and other mental health professionals together to collaborate on practical advice to influence systems-level change for their patients.
+The Mental Health Services Conference brings psychiatrists and other mental health professionals together to collaborate on practical advice to influence systems-level change for their patients.
 Our two-day event features a variety of sessions on important topics impacting mental health care today.
-Below you will find a list of session titles featured at the conference.
+Below you will find a list of session titles featured at the 2022 conference.

 The Overturning of Roe vs Wade: Implications for Women’s Health and the Practice of Medicine

 The session will begin with a review of the history of abortion legalization in the US and the significance of Roe vs. Wade, specifically highlighting the implications of the decision to overturn Roe vs. Wade and the implications on maternal mental health, women’s right to privacy, women’s rights, and human rights.
 After which, the panel will discuss the importance of accessible, safe, legal abortion care for women and the risks of not having such care.
 Review factors that contribute to maternal morbidity and mortality, including inequities in medical and psychiatric care (Use maternal morbidity and mortality statistics to illustrate inequity).
 The session will close with the panel exploring the implications of a law of this nature, how it interferes with the practice of evidence-based medicine and patient access to safe care, as well as the role of psychiatrists and obstetricians for recommendations, counseling, and treatment decision making for women in the future.